Cumnor: History

-The earliest known record of Cumnor appears in a Saxon charter of 931 CE as Cumanoran.
+The earliest known record of Cumnor appears in a Saxon charter of 931 AD as Cumanoran.
 The Domesday Book of 1086 terms it Comenore.
 Other medieval spellings include Colmonora and Colmanora.
 The name derives from Old English for "Cuma's hill-slope".
-However, a Benedictine called Cumma was Abbot of Abingdon about 730 CE.
+However, a Benedictine called Cumma was Abbot of Abingdon about 730 AD.
 The parish in the Middle Ages was among the largest in Berkshire.
 It included Wytham, Seacourt, North Hinksey, South Hinksey and Wootton and was one of several in the Hundred of Hormer.
 In 1560 Cumnor Place saw the accidental death and rumoured suicide or murder of Amy Robsart, ailing wife of Lord Robert Dudley.
 The house was pulled down in 1810, because, it was said, her ghost gave locals trouble.
 In reality the house had become decrepit.

 Cumnor includes some houses by Clough Williams-Ellis, the architect noted for his designs for Portmeirion.
 His Cumnor houses are some of his earliest commissions, including his first commission, Larkbeare (1903–04, completed 1907) on Cumnor Hill, designed whilst he was still a student at the Architectural Association School of Architecture.
 The other examples are Cutts End House (1911, Appleton Road), Hurstcote (1922, Appleton Road), and Larkbeare Cottage (1910, Cumnor Hill; originally a gardener's cottage associated with Larkbeare).
 He also designed Cumnor Rise Hospital at a similar time to Larkbeare (designed 1903–1904, completed 1907) but this was demolished in the 1990s.
 The Kimmeridge Clay Formation outcrops near Cumnor.
 The dinosaur Cumnoria prestwichii was discovered near Cumnor before 1879 and was named by Harry Govier Seeley in 1888.
 Thomas Hardy based Lumsdon on Cumnor in his novel Jude the Obscure.